 - Symptoms, including shortness of breath, chest tightness, coughing, and wheezing

-Your pediatrician will heavily depend on the symptoms your child is experiencing, family history, and factors that trigger symptoms.
 Your pediatrician will also listen to the lungs, check your child’s growth and development, and may perform a chest x-ray to rule out other conditions in order to make a diagnosis of asthma.
 For many young children, the most effective method of making a diagnosis is to treat with asthma medications and see if symptoms improve.

 If your child’s symptoms are severe enough to warrant a hospital stay or are occurring more than once a month, your pediatrician may recommend seeing a pulmonologist.
 A pulmonologist is a doctor who specializes in the treatment of lung disease.
 A pulmonologist may use a spirometer to measure lung function in your child.
 A spirometer records the amount of air your child can exhale after taking a deep breath.
 This test is frequently performed before and after inhaling asthma medication.
 In this way, the pediatrician can confirm that blockages within the airway are caused by asthma and that symptoms fade after treatment.